-What is the difference between the Union Jack and Union Flag?
+Which is the correct name - Union Jack or Union Flag?

-Others argue that it should only be called the Union Jack when it is flown on a ship or vessel at sea, because a "jack" is a small flag that is hung over a mast on a boat.
+It has been argued that the flag should be called the Union Jack when it is flown on a ship or vessel at sea, because a "jack" is a small flag that is hung over a mast on a boat.

-So, the name is thought to be derived from the naval term 'jackstaff' – the small vertical spar (pole) on the bow of a ship, where the Union Jack is flown.
+The name Jack is thought to be derived from the naval term 'jackstaff' – the small vertical spar (pole) on the bow of a ship, where the Union Jack is usually flown.

-A publication called Flying Flags, produced by Parliament's Flags & Heraldry Committee, confirms that both names can be used no matter where it is flown.
+However, a publication called Flying Flags, produced by Parliament's Flags & Heraldry Committee, confirms that both names can be used, no matter where it is flown.

 When can you fly the Union Flag?